 - Sugar-added foods and beverages

 - Processed and red meats

-Removing specific foods from your diet is just step one of helping reduce inflammation in seniors.
+Removing specific foods from your diet is just step one to help reduce inflammation in seniors.
 Doctors also recommend balancing out your diet with more Mediterranean-style foods.

-- Olive oil
+- Extra virgin olive oil